When it comes to chartering a private jet, there are thousands of companies out there that are more than happy to help.

 Generally speaking, the safer the operation, the more the mission is going to cost.

-Brokers and Operators
+Charter Brokers and Operators

-When it comes to chartering a private jet, new customers often get confused between brokers and operators.
+In the world of private aviation, when it comes to chartering a private jet, new customers often get confused between brokers and operators.
 However, knowing the difference is crucial.

 Simply put, brokers are the middlemen.
 Brokers do not own any aircraft and are not in operational control.